ile/markcom/README.md

 ## Another Javascript Markdown Parser

-The point of markcom was to create a markdown compiler where it was possible to frequently parse huge chunks of markdown without having to worry about caching the compiled output somehow...or blocking for an unnecesarily long time.
+The point of marked-up was to create a markdown compiler where it was possible to frequently parse huge chunks of markdown without having to worry about caching the compiled output somehow...or blocking for an unnecesarily long time.

-markcom is very concise and still implements all markdown features.
+marked-up is very concise and still implements all markdown features.
 It is also now fully compatible with the client-side.

-markcom more or less passes the official markdown test suite in its entirety.
+marked-up more or less passes the official markdown test suite in its entirety.
 This is important because a surprising number of markdown compilers cannot pass more than a few tests.
-It was very difficult to get markcom as compliant as it is.
+It was very difficult to get marked-up as compliant as it is.
 It could have cut corners in several areas for the sake of performance, but did not in order to be exactly what you expect in terms of a markdown rendering.
-In fact, this is why markcom could be considered at a disadvantage in the benchmarks above.
+In fact, this is why marked-up could be considered at a disadvantage in the benchmarks above.

-Along with implementing every markdown feature, markcom also implements [GFM features](http://github.github.com/github-flavored-markdown/).
+Along with implementing every markdown feature, marked-up also implements [GFM features](http://github.github.com/github-flavored-markdown/).

 <<<<<<< HEAD
 ## Options

-markcom has a few different switches which change behavior.
+marked-up has a few different switches which change behavior.

 - __pedantic__: Conform to obscure parts of `markdown.pl` as much as possible.
   Don't fix any of the original markdown bugs or poor behavior.